Skip to content

 Hop3's Plugin Architecture: Extensibility Without Complexity

-When building a PaaS, you face a fundamental tension: you want to support many languages, databases, and deployment patterns, but you don't want a monolithic codebase that's impossible to maintain.
-Hop3 solves this with a plugin architecture built on Pluggy.
+When building a PaaS, you face a fundamental tension: supporting many languages, databases, and deployment patterns while keeping the codebase maintainable.
+Hop3 resolves this with a plugin architecture built on Pluggy.

 Why Plugins?